bourumir-wyngs/rs-opw-kinematics/README.md

    with a roundoff allowance.
 Tests cover the Stäubli TX40 and cases where shoulder and elbow boundaries occur together.

-6. Wrist pole at J5 = 0°.
+6. Wrist joint J5 = 0°.
 The J4 and J6 axes align, and the target orientation fixes
    only their sum, `J4 + J6`.
 The solver recovers this phase and chooses a coupled pair near the reference.
 Without joint limits, the required phase correction is split equally between J4 and J6.
 With limits, it selects a possible pair according to the configured preference for previous angles and constraint centers.

-7. Wrist pole at J5 = ±180°.
+7. Wrist joint at J5 = 180°.
 The wrist is reversed, so the target fixes the difference, `J4 - J6`.
 Recovery follows the same approach as the zero pole, but the phase correction moves J4 and J6 in opposite directions.

-8. Wrist poles in five-axis IK.
-At either wrist pole, J6 stays fixed and rotation around the tool axis is ignored.
-J4 is therefore free to follow the reference and its joint limits.
-The solver preserves the requested position and tool-axis direction; it does not require the six-axis J4/J6 phase.

 Arm and wrist singularities can occur together.